reactual/apollo-engine-js/README.md

   },
   "endpoint": "/graphql",           // Path of GraphQL endpoint, normally /graphql.
   "graphqlPort": process.env.PORT,  // Port that the NodeJS server is running on.
   "dumpTraffic": false,             // If true, HTTP requests and responses will be dumped to stdout.
-Should only be used if debugging an issue.
+                                    //Should only be used if debugging an issue.
   "startupTimeout": 5000,           // If >0, .start() will throw if the proxy binary does not finish startup                                       // within the given number of milliseconds.
                                     // Defaults to 5000ms if not set.
   "useConfigPrecisely": true        // For use with single proxy mode.
-Set this to true for the spawned Engine proxy process to use the engineConfig object specified in the constructor.
-All other fields will be ignored.
+Set this to true for the spawned Engine                                      // proxy process to use the engineConfig object specified in the constructor.                                   // All other fields will be ignored.

   // Shortcuts to "origins" in EngineConfig
   "origin": {
     "requestTimeout": "5s",         // Time to wait for the Node server to respond to the Engine Proxy.
-    "maxConcurrentRequests": 9999,  // The maximum number of concurrent GraphQL requests to make back to the Node server.
+    "maxConcurrentRequests": 9999,  // The maximum number of concurrent GraphQL requests to make back
+                                    // to the Node server.
-    "supportsBatch": true,          // If false, GraphQL query batches will be broken up and processed in parallel.
+    "supportsBatch": true,          // If false, GraphQL query batches will be broken up and processed in
+                                    // parallel.
 If true, they are batch processed.
     "overrideRequestHeaders": {     // Headers to replace or add in requests to your origin.
-May be useful for virtually-hosted GraphQL servers.
+May be useful
+                                    // for virtually-hosted GraphQL servers.
       "Host": "127.0.0.1:8080",
       "X-New-Header": "xxxxxxxxx"
     }